-6.14 Sector erase (SE)
+6.14 Sector Erase (SE)

-The sector erase (SE) instruction sets to '1' (FFh) all bits inside the chosen sector.
+The Sector Erase (SE) instruction sets to '1' (FFh) all bits inside the chosen sector.
 Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
-After the write enable (WREN) instruction has been decoded, the device sets the write enable latch (WEL).
+After the Write Enable (WREN) instruction has been decoded, the device sets the Write Enable Latch (WEL).

-The sector erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, and three address bytes on serial data input (D).
-Any address inside the sector (see Table 5) is a valid address for the sector erase (SE) instruction.
+The Sector Erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, and three address bytes on Serial Data input (D).
+Any address inside the sector (see Table 5 or Table 6) is a valid address for the Sector Erase (SE) instruction.
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

-Chip Select (\overline{S}) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the sector erase (SE) instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed sector erase cycle (whose duration is t{SE}) is initiated.
-While the sector erase cycle is in progress, the status register may be read to check the value of the write in progress (WIP) bit.
-The write in progress (WIP) bit is 1 during the self-timed sector erase cycle, and is 0 when it is completed.
-At some unspecified time before the cycle is complete, the write enable latch (WEL) bit is reset.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the Sector Erase (SE) instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed Sector Erase cycle (whose duration is t{SE}) is initiated.
+While the Sector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed Sector Erase cycle, and is 0 when it is completed.
+At some unspecified time before the cycle is complete, the Write Enable Latch (WEL) bit is reset.

-A sector erase (SE) instruction applied to a sector that contains a page that is hardware or software protected is not executed.
+A Sector Erase (SE) instruction applied to a sector that contains a page that is hardware protected is not executed.

-Any sector erase (SE) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any Sector Erase (SE) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.